ReverseThatApp/ReverseThatApp.github.io/_posts/2025-08-09-extending-ios-app-limits-free-developer-account-capabilities.md

 4. **Limit Check**: If `refs.count > 3` (more than three apps) and the new `appIdentifier` isn’t in `refs`, it triggers the error.
 5. **Add App**: If the limit isn’t hit, it links the `appIdentifier` to the bundle’s URL and adds it to `refs`.

-The restriction hinges on `refs.count > 3 && ![refs containsObject:appIdentifier]`.
-To bypass it, we’ll make this condition `false` by tweaking `refs.count`.

 ## Step 3: Patch `installd` with LLDB

 We’ll use LLDB to dynamically patch `installd` on your jailbroken device, making it think fewer than three apps are installed.